EdiFabric/native-csharp-examples/README.md

 | macOS    | `edifabric-x12-tools.dylib`   |

 Plus your **model files** (per transaction set) and a **map file** that tells the engine where to find them.
+See [Configuration JSON](#configuration-json) for details.

  [Download **ediFabric Native**](https://www.edifabric.com/)